 “On my death I wish to be laid out by women and anointed with essential oils.
 I do not wish to be embalmed but managed with dry ice if necessary.
 Lay my head on a cloth embroidered by my great grandmother.
 Wrap me in a beautiful shroud then lash me to a sturdy board for transfer by family to my goodbye ceremony at a local community venue.
 Cremation or natural burial?
 Yet to be decided.
 No funeral director required”

 “I would like my funeral to be a little fun – with tears and smiles.
 Play ABBA’s Chiquitta, Clouds by Zach Sobiech and bagpipes.
 After the service a relaxed BBQ with a whisky or two.
 I’ll be dressed casually, in jeans, a nice top and probably slippers.
 A photo of my son by my heart.
 My vessel of choice is the Artisan Nikau.
 I wish to be cremated and ashes scattered (with permission) within view of the Waitakere Ranges.”

-“I would like a direct natural burial at Makara Natural Burial Cemetery.
+“I would like a direct burial in the Makara Natural Burial Cemetery.
 Wearing a simple linen dress with a voluminous swing coat – feet, bare.
-Placed in a light wood Artisan coffin lying on the quilt made by my grandmother, created from bygone outfits.
-No graveside service but a performance by the Wellington Batacuda percussion group while backfilling.
-After, Old Stones Ginger Wine Reserve and Cadbury’s Summer Rolls will be offered.
+Placed in an Artisan coffin lying on the quilt made by my grandmother, created from bygone outfits.
+No graveside service but a performance by the Wellington Batacuda percussion group while people backfill.
+After, a toast with Old Stones Ginger Wine Reserve and a Cadbury’s Summer Rolls.
 My native tree of choice?
 A common streamside daisy – Oleria cheesmanii.”

-Have a thorough browse of this site, so you can make informed choices and in your own time, complete our Easy Peasy Funeral Plan – then get on with living.
+Have a thorough browse of this website, so you can make informed choices and in your own time, complete our Easy Peasy Funeral Plan – then get on with living.